jordanbell2357/jordanbell2357.github.io/_posts/2020-09-01-plutarch.md

 ---
 layout: post
-title: "\"On Listening to Lectures\""
+title: "Plutarch \"On Listening to Lectures\""
 categories: quotations
 ---